bekk/bekk-christmas/post/javascript/new-kid-on-the-block.md

 * the value of `name` changes
 * the text in the `h1` node is updated

 But Svelte has no way of knowing you also have an expression that depends on `name`.
-To solve this, Svelte borrows the [Javascript label syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/label) to introduce [the reactive decleration syntax](https://svelte.dev/docs#3_$_marks_a_statement_as_reactive) `$:`.
+To solve this, Svelte borrows the [Javascript label syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/label) to introduce [the reactive declaration syntax](https://svelte.dev/docs#3_$_marks_a_statement_as_reactive) `$:`.

-With this in hand it really is a piece of cake to make [reactive declerations](https://svelte.dev/repl/05a3a7d8c467492c8fcbfe3819edaaf1?version=3):
+With this in hand it really is a piece of cake to make [reactive declarations](https://svelte.dev/repl/05a3a7d8c467492c8fcbfe3819edaaf1?version=3):

 ```svelte
 <script>